monohaus/expansion_tile_list/README.md

 ## How initialExpandedIndexes with ExpansionMode works

 - `ExpansionMode.atMostOne`
-    - consider `initialExpandedIndexes` first valid index.
+    - considers `initialExpandedIndexes` first valid index.
-    - consider first `ExpansionTile` child widget with`initiallyExpanded` true.
+    - considers first `ExpansionTile` child widget with`initiallyExpanded` true.
-    - collapse all tiles.
+    - collapses all tiles.
 - `ExpansionMode.exactlyOne`
-    - consider `initialExpandedIndexes` first valid index.
+    - considers `initialExpandedIndexes` first valid index.
-    - consider first `ExpansionTile` child widget with`initiallyExpanded` true.
+    - considers first `ExpansionTile` child widget with`initiallyExpanded` true.
-    - consider first `ExpansionTile` child widget at index 0.
+    - considers first `ExpansionTile` child widget at index `0`.
 - `ExpansionMode.atLeastOne`
-    - consider `initialExpandedIndexes` all indexes if not empty.
+    - considers `initialExpandedIndexes` all indexes if not empty.
-    - consider all `ExpansionTile` children widget with`initiallyExpanded` true.
+    - considers all `ExpansionTile` children widget with`initiallyExpanded` true.
-    - consider first `ExpansionTile` child widget at index 0.
+    - considers first `ExpansionTile` child widget at index `0`.
 - `ExpansionMode.any`
-    - consider `initialExpandedIndexes` all indexes if not empty.
+    - considers `initialExpandedIndexes` all indexes if not empty.
-    - consider all `ExpansionTile` children widget with`initiallyExpanded` true.
+    - considers all `ExpansionTile` children widget with`initiallyExpanded` true.
-    - collapse all tiles.
+    - collapses all tiles.

 ## How tileGapSize and separatorBuilder layout works